Jack Conklin: 2017 season

 Mularkey retained Conklin and Taylor Lewan as the starting offensive tackles in 2017.
 Conklin started all 16 games at right tackle in 2017 and received an overall grade of 81.8 from PFF.
 His grade ranked 12th among all offensive tackles in 2017.

 The Titans finished second in the AFC South with a 9–7 record in 2017 and earned a playoff berth for the first time since 2008.
 On January 6, 2018, Conklin started in his first career playoff game as the Titans narrowly defeated the Kansas City Chiefs 22–21 in the AFC Wildcard Game.
-Conklin tore his ACL during a 35–14 road loss to the New England Patriots in the AFC Divisional Round.
+The following week, Conklin tore his ACL during a 35–14 road loss to the New England Patriots in the AFC Divisional Round.

 2018 season

 On January 15, 2018, the Titans announced their decision to fire Mularkey.
-Five days later, the Titans announced their decision to hire the Houston Texans' defensive coordinator Mike Vrabel as their new head coach.
+Five days later, the Titans announced their decision to hire Houston Texans defensive coordinator Mike Vrabel as their new head coach.
 On January 26, it was reported that Conklin's surgery to repair his torn ACL had successfully been completed.
-Offensive coordinator Matt LaFleur retained the starting offensive line, that also included starting left tackle Taylor Lewan, offensive guards Quinton Spain and Josh Kline, and center Ben Jones.
+New offensive coordinator Matt LaFleur retained the starting offensive line, that also included starting left tackle Taylor Lewan, offensive guards Quinton Spain and Josh Kline, and center Ben Jones.

 Conklin missed the first three games of the season in order to recover from his ACL injury.
-Conklin suffered an injury during the 28–14 Week 9 victory against the Dallas Cowboys.
+Conklin suffered an injury during a Week 9 28–14 road victory over the Dallas Cowboys.
 He soon entered concussion protocol.
 Conklin would not play the next week against the Patriots.
 However, he did return for the Week 11 game against the Colts.
 Conklin then suffered a knee injury three weeks later against the Jacksonville Jaguars and was placed on injured reserve on December 11.
 The Titans finished 9–7 for the third consecutive year.

 2019 season

 On May 1, 2019, the Titans declined the fifth-year option on Conklin's contract, making him a free agent in 2020.

 Conklin started all 16 games for the Titans in 2019, helping Derrick Henry win the NFL rushing yards title.
 The Titans finished 9–7 for the fourth consecutive year and qualified for the playoffs as the #6-seed in the AFC.
-In the playoffs, the Titans won upsets over the Patriots and the Baltimore Ravens, with Conklin blocking for Henry as he ran for nearly 200 yards in each game before losing the AFC Championship Game to eventual Super Bowl champions Kansas City Chiefs with Conklin starting all three playoff games.
+In the playoffs, the Titans won upsets over the Patriots and the Baltimore Ravens, with Conklin blocking for Henry as he ran for nearly 200 yards in each game before losing the AFC Championship Game on the road to eventual Super Bowl champions Kansas City Chiefs with Conklin starting all three playoff games.